Louis-Alexandre Berthier

-Louis-Alexandre Berthier (20 November 1753 – 1 June 1815), Prince of Neuchâtel and Valangin, Prince of Wagram, was a French Marshal of the Empire who served during the French Revolutionary Wars and the Napoleonic Wars.
-He was twice Minister of War of France and served as chief of staff to Napoleon Bonaparte.
+Louis-Alexandre Berthier, prince de Neuchâtel et Valangin, prince de Wagram ([lwi alɛksɑ̃dʁ bɛʁtje]; 20 November 1753 – 1 June 1815) was a French military commander who served during the French Revolutionary Wars and the Napoleonic Wars.
+He was twice Minister of War of France and was made a Marshal of the Empire in 1804.
+Berthier served as chief of staff to Napoleon Bonaparte from his first Italian campaign in 1796 until his first abdication in 1814.
+The operational efficiency of the Grande Armée owed much to his considerable administrative and organizational skills.

-Born into a military family, Berthier served in the French Army and survived suspicion of monarchism during the Reign of Terror before a rapid rise in the ranks of the French Revolutionary Army.
+Born into a military family, Berthier served in the American Revolutionary War and survived suspicion of monarchism during the Reign of Terror before a rapid rise in the ranks of the French Revolutionary Army.
 Although a key supporter of the coup against the Directory that gave Napoleon supreme power, and present for his greatest victories, Berthier strongly opposed the progressive stretching of lines of communication during the Russian campaign.
-Allowed to retire by the restored Bourbon regime, he died of unnatural causes shortly before the Battle of Waterloo.
-Berthier is regarded by many as one of the greatest administrators in history, whose talents were indispensable to Napoleon and the Grande Armèe.
+Allowed to retire by the restored Bourbon regime, he died by either suicide or murder shortly before the Battle of Waterloo.
+Berthier's reputation as a superb operational organiser remains strong among current historians.

 Early life

-Berthier was born on 20 November 1753 in Versailles to Lieutenant-colonel Jean-Baptiste Berthier (1721–1804), an officer in the Corps of Topographical Engineers, and his first wife (married in 1746) Marie Françoise L'Huillier de La Serre.
-He was the eldest of five children, with the three brothers also serving in the French Army, two becoming generals during the Napoleonic Wars.
+Berthier was born in Versailles on 20 November 1753.
+He was the eldest of five surviving children of Lieutenant-Colonel Jean-Baptiste Berthier (1721–1804), an officer in the Corps of Topographical Engineers, and his first wife (married in 1746) Marie Françoise L'Huillier de La Serre.
+Three of his brothers also served in the French Army, with two, César (1765–1819) and Victor-Léopold (1770–1807), becoming generals during the Napoleonic Wars.